This journal is a member of the Committee on Publication Ethics (COPE).

 Papers offered for publication should in the first instance be submitted in Word for Windows format, as an e-mail attachment to James Evans at:

 Tacoma, WA 98416 USA

 Richard L. Kremer

 Each manuscript should contain:

-(i) title page with full title and subtitle (if any).For the purposes of blind refereeing (submissions will be refereed anonymously by at least two referees), full name of each author with current affiliation and full address/phone/fax/email details plus short biographical note should be supplied on a separate sheet.
+(i) title page with full title and subtitle (if any).For the purposes of anonymize refereeing (submissions will be refereed anonymously by at least two referees), full name of each author with current affiliation and full address/phone/fax/email details plus short biographical note should be supplied on a separate sheet.

 (ii) abstract of 100-150 words

 (iv) Text to be clearly organized, with a clear hierarchy of headings and subheadings and quotations exceeding 40 words displayed, indented, in the text.
 Texts of a length greatly exceeding this will be considered as interest warrants and space permits.

 (v) end notes, if necessary, should be signalled by superscript numbers in the main text and listed at the end of the text before the references.

 As part of our commitment to ensuring an ethical, transparent and fair peer review process Sage is a supporting member of ORCID, the Open Researcher and Contributor ID.
 ORCID provides a persistent digital identifier that distinguishes researchers from every other researcher and, through integration in key research workflows such as manuscript and grant submission, supports automated linkages between researchers and their professional activities ensuring that their work is recognised.